coinexchain/dex-manual/docs/cetcli/x_bancor_lite.md

 ### 创建bancorlite

-用法：
+创建bancor市场，用法：

 ```
-$ ./cetcli tx bancorlite init -h
+$ cetcli tx bancorlite init -h
-Initialize a bancor pool for a stock/money pair, specifying the maximum supply of this pool
-and the maximum reachable price when all the supply are sold out, specifying the init price,
-and specifying the time before which no cancellation is allowed.
+Initialize a bancor pool for a stock/money pair, specifying the maximum supply of this pool and the maximum reachable price when all the supply are sold out, specifying the init price, and specifying the time before which no cancellation is allowed.

 Example:
-	 cetcli tx bancorlite init stock money \
-	 	--max-supply=10000000000000 --stock-precision=3 --max-price=5 --init-price=1 \
+	 cetcli tx bancorlite init stock money --max-supply=10000000000000 --max-money=100000 --stock-precision=3 --max-price=5 --init-price=1 --earliest-cancel-time=1563954165
-	 	--earliest-cancel-time=1563954165

 Usage:
   cetcli tx bancorlite init [stock] [money] [flags]